Calculating Optimal PV Azimuth and Tilt Angles for Max Output

 While software tools provide the most precise figures, understanding the manual process is essential for exam preparation and on-site verification.
 Here’s a step-by-step approach:

-- Establish a Baseline Fixed Tilt: For year-round performance, set your initial tilt angle equal to your site’s latitude.
-For a grid-tied system where summer production might be more valuable (due to higher utility rates or net metering), a slightly shallower angle (Latitude – 10°) might be preferable.
+- Establish a Baseline Fixed Tilt: For year-round performance, a common starting point is a tilt near the site’s latitude.
+For a grid-tied system where summer production may be more valuable, evaluate slight reductions in tilt to favor summer performance — the exact choice should be modeled.

 - Refine with PV Design Software: Use a tool like the NREL PVWatts calculator to perform detailed PV system performance modeling.
-This software incorporates historical solar irradiance data for your specific location, allowing you to model how different azimuth and tilt combinations will perform on a monthly and annual basis.
+PVWatts incorporates historical solar resource and irradiance data for your location, allowing you to model how different azimuth and tilt combinations will perform on a monthly and annual basis.
 This step moves from rule-of-thumb to data-driven optimization.

 Key Factors That Influence Your Final Design